 As a client, would you consider a consultant more knowledgeable than a freelancer?
 Perhaps you think it takes time before a freelancer earns the right to be called a consultant, but in reality, a graphic designer already wears many hats.

-As a designer, do you think the freelance title attracts a negative impression of what you do?
-Do you, or have you, ever defined yourself as a freelance designer?
-If so, it’d be great to read your opinion.
+As a designer, do you think the freelance title gives a negative impression of what you do?
+Have you ever called yourself a freelance designer?
+It’d be great to read your opinion.